-- Guns are high risk and the leading means of death by suicide.
-Guns should be taken out of the home or secured.
-If guns are on-site, store them unloaded in with ammunition secured separately.
-Alternatively, use trigger locks or locked gun cabinets. - Overdoses are common and can be lethal-if it is necessary to keep pain relievers such as aspirin, Advil, and Tylenol in the home, only keep small quantities or consider keeping medications in a locked container.
+- Guns are high risk and the leading means of death for suicidal people-they should be taken out of the home or secured.
+This can include: use of trigger locks and gun cabinets, storage of guns unloaded with ammunition secured separately, or storage of guns off-site. - Overdoses are common and can be lethal-if it is necessary to keep pain relievers such as aspirin, Advil, and Tylenol in the home, only keep small quantities or consider keeping medications in a locked container.
 Remove unused or expired medicine from the home.
 Even if an overdose is not lethal, risk of permanent damage to vital organs is high. - Alcohol use or abuse can decrease inhibitions and cause people to act more impulsively on their feelings.
-Keep only small quantities of alcohol in the home, or none at all. - Hanging is the 2nd leading method of youth suicide for males and the leading method of suicide for young women. - Books and the Internet can provide detailed information about easily accessible methods.
+Keep only small quantities of alcohol in the home, or none at all. - Hanging is the 2nd leading method of youth suicide for males and the leading method of suicide for young women. - Books and the Internet can provide detailed information about the easily accessible methods.
 It is critical to be aware of what your loved one is viewing.